Harika-SVL/Shell-Scripting/notes.md

 ```
 ### Checking my arguments

-* Lets try to write a very simple shell scrip which creates a specified file in the specified directory with specified content
+* Let's try to write a very simple shell scrip which creates a specified file in the specified directory with specified content
-* So argument list should be
+* So argument list should be :
 ```
 ./createfile.sh <directory_path> <filename> <file contents>
 ```
-* The script will be as shown below
+* The script will be as shown below :
 ```
 #!/bin/bash